ecraig12345/better-deps/README.md

 #### Why

-This is a "less bad" approach to mitigate issues with package manager behavior and reduce churn, though it has some downsides.
+This is a _potentially_ "less bad" approach to mitigate issues with package manager behavior and reduce churn, though it has some downsides.

 - Pros:
   - Reduces churn and merge conflicts when updating `devDependencies`.
 This is especially important for frequent updates with a tool such as Renovate or Dependabot.